agroportal/fairness/README.md

   Fill up the **apikey** and **cacheFilePath** *config.properties.example* with the corresponding infos , finally rename it to **config.properties**
   > **To note** : Other portals can be added simply  by adding a folder with their names  and put on it the  **config.properties** file, but are supported only portals with MOD meta-data implemented

-* **Questions configuration**
-  The JSON configuration file of the questions is findable [here](https://github.com/agroportal/fairness/blob/master/src/main/resources/config/common/questions.config.json), where are listed all the questions with there statement and max credits

 ### 4- Build the project